 The Prime Minister almost succeeded in breaking PMQs on 18th March.
 Backbencher Andrew Snowden (Fylde, Conservative) summed up the problem: “Every week the Prime Minister comes here and reads out this pre-scripted nonsense that bears no resemblance to the questions he is actually asked.
 The Leader of the Opposition asked him about Peter Mandelson and…

 PMQs really have become a farce.
-In other news, we have decided to present The Commons Weekly in reverse date order starting with the most recent news from that cockpit of brilliance.
-At PMQs the Speaker briefly awoke from his slumbers to rebuke the PM for trying to reconfigure the weekly event as Questions for…
+In other news, we have decided to present The Commons Weekly in reverse date order starting with the most recent news from the cockpit of brilliance and so usually starting with PMQs.
+At PMQs the Speaker briefly awoke from his slumbers to rebuke the PM for trying to reconfigure…

 Special education: In trying to set out the Government’s proposed changes to SEND policy Bridget Phillipson (Houghton & Sunderland South, Labour) Secretary of State for Education, outlined how a “new” £4bn will be spent on Individual Support Plans over the rest of this Parliament.
 SEND certainly needs radical reform, but these changes seem unlikely to…